electron-userland/electron-compile/README.md

 ### Hey, why doesn't this work in my main.js file?

-Unfortunately, the very first file that you set up `app.ready` in must be written in ES5.
-Of course, you can always make this file as small as possible, or just require in a real file once you call `init()`.
+Unfortunately, the very first file that you set up electron-compile in must be written in ES5.
+Of course, you can always make this file exactly two lines, the 'init' statement, then require your real main.js in.

 ## Precompiling